BYUHPC/sci-comp-course/project/overview.md

 ## Running the Simulation

-Your job is to determine an initial state (the specifics of which vary phase to phase), repeatedly step the simulation forward until total energy falls below an average of 0.001 per interior cell (i.e. **solve** the simulation), and do something with the resultant final state (again, the specifics varying by phase).
+Your job is to determine an initial state (the specifics of which vary phase to phase), repeatedly step the simulation forward until total energy falls below an average of 0.001 per interior cell (i.e. **solve** the simulation), and do something with the resultant final state (again, the specifics vary by phase).
 Given damping coefficient `c`, time step `dt`, initial simulation time `t0`, initial displacement `u0`, and initial velocify `v0`, and functions [`step`](#moving-the-simulation-forward-in-time) and [`energy`](#stopping-criterion-energy) defined above, here is a Julia function that would solve the wave rectangle defined by `c`, `t0`, `u0`, and `v0` and return the changed elements of the final state.

 ```julia
 function solve(c, dt, t0, u0, v0)